Skype Interview Tips & Key Points

 2. Dress Appropriately and Choose Comfort Over Style

-Dress comfortably and avoid unwise dressing choices is another one of the essential Skype interview tips.
+Dressing comfortably and avoiding unwise dressing choices is another one of the essential Skype interview tips.
 Professional fit and appropriate attire is the way to go.
-Appearance is 30% of the overall impression y.
+Appearance is 30% of the overall impression.
 You can find suggested interview attire for both men and women here.

 PRO TIP: Be comfortable in front of the camera and the interviewer to avoid fidgeting.